aaujon/Inventirap/README.md

 There is a ldif file into the database folder with some users.
 There are also some users into the bdd to test the authentication level.

+There are three users into the database :
+   - hrobert with "Super Administrator" level
+   - gsky with "Administrator" level
+   - dtruner with "Apprentice" level

 6/ Have fun :
 -